hardillb/node-red-alexa-home-skill-web/README.md

 * Domain List: `<hostname used to publish web service>`

 ## Configure Web Service OAuth
+* Browse to https://`<hostname>` and login to the Web Service using the credentials supplied in launching the Web App container via MONGO_USER and MONGO_PASSWORD
 * Browse to https://`<hostname>`/admin/services, create a new service using the same numerical secret above

 ![OAuth Service definition](/static/images/oAuthSvc.png "Exmple OAuth Service")